Madison Elementary School

 Tennis and basketball courts

-For the 2016-17 school year, Madison Elementary School is an “A” rated and Four Star School!
+For the 2016-17 school year, Madison Elementary School was rated an “A” rated and Four Star School!
 The foundation for each student begins with a focus and instruction of the Indiana State standards and benchmarks.
 Teachers utilize the adopted textbooks and incorporate other instructional tools to reach all students.
 An emphasis in reading instruction and literacy programs is an essential component of the Madison students’ educational path.
 Primary students adhere to the balanced literacy framework model and participate in Guided Reading instruction throughout the week.

 Students in the intermediate grades utilize novel studies and meet students’ learning needs through the use of specialized grouping strategies through the assistance of aides and parent volunteers.
 Differentiated instruction is emphasized and meeting the specific learning needs of our students is stressed in order to meet our continuous improvement goals.
 Students with remedial academic needs have after school study table and Classwork tutorial opportunities twice a year.